hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 rpc-http-tls-known-clients-file="/home/me/me_node/knownClients"
 ```

-Used to authenticate clients that use self-signed certificates.
+Used to [authenticate clients](../../HowTo/Configure/Configure-TLS.md##create-the-known-clients-file) that use self-signed certificates or non-public
+certificates.

 Must contain the certificates's Common Name, and SHA-256 fingerprint in the
 format `<CommonName> <hex-string>`.